adito taking over port 80

 any way to fix this asap and test it with a reboot?

-#1 Updated by bigfoot65 almost 10 years ago
+#1 Updated by bigfoot65 over 10 years ago

 Made some changes and set the priority to 99 99 as suggested.
 Please try the OpenVPN ALS Update app and let me know if it works.
 I installed on a VM, rebooted, and it was still working as designed.